dotnet/runtime/docs/design/features/source-generator-pinvokes.md

 /* C*/ QueryPerformanceCounter(out count);
 ```

 Observe point (A), the new attribute.
-This attribute provides an indication to a Source Generator that the following declaration represents a native export that will be called via Source Generated stub.
+This attribute provides an indication to a Source Generator that the following declaration represents a native export that will be called via a generated stub.

 During the source generation process the metadata in the `GeneratedDllImportAttribute` (A) would be used to generate a stub and invoke the desired native export.
 Also note that the method declaration is marked `partial`.
 The Source Generator would then generate the source for this partial method.
 The invocation (C) remains unchanged to that of usage involving `DllImportAttribute`.

-`Stubs.g.cs`:
+`Stubs.g.cs` (Source Generator code)

 ``` CSharp
 /* D */ partial static bool QueryPerformanceCounter(out long lpPerformanceCount)